bchareyre/yade-mpi/doc/sphinx/user.rst

 without further explanation.
 Frequent causes of such conditions are

 * program error in Yade itself;
-* fatal condition in you particular simulation (such as impossible dispatch);
+* fatal condition in your particular simulation (such as impossible dispatch);
 * problem with graphics card driver.

 Try to reproduce the error (run the same script) with debug-enabled version of Yade.
 Debugger will be automatically launched at crash, showing backtrace of the code (in this case, we triggered crash by hand)::